amritasianet/Wine-analysis/README.md

 # Winedata Analysis

-This project comprises of calculating the mean, median and mode for different classes of the alcohol.
+This project comprises of calculating the mean, median and mode of flavanoids and gamma for different classes of the alcohol.

 ## Flavanoids Data
 ![plot](./src/images/flavanoids.png)